sathishvj/gencmd-go/README.md

 # gencmd
-Generate cmd line arguments from the cmd line itself.
+Generate cmd line arguments from the terminal itself.

+You're on your terminal and you're trying to recall the right command line arguments.
+What's your workflow then?
+Shift to your browser, run a search, click through multiple links, read through multiple pages, and then finally find the right command line arguments?
+That's distracting.
+With `gencmd` your workflow continues in the command line itself.

 Uses Google's PaLM API.